 But honestly, I have not found a credible way to use SEX in the report and retain our reputation as a responsible environmental nonprofit.
 So, why did I ask the absurd question?
 To get attention of course.
-Our projects help to sustain some of the world’s greatest landscapes and cultural sites.
+Our projects help to sustain some of the world’s greatest landscapes, cultural heritage sites and biodiversity.
 But in a world full of nonprofits clamoring for attention for their organizations’ work, it is hard to get attention.
 That means that, like many other nonprofits around the country, at this time of year we update our “impact summary” and try to coax people to read it.

 In addition to worrying about obscurity, I am also dealing with the fear factor.
 What if people read about our impact but they are not impressed?
 How can we summarize our impact in a way that will convince people that we are “worthy”?
 One reliable way to impress people is to use a startling photo showing an extraordinary accomplishment.
 One of my favorites in this department would be a photo of one of the bridges we helped build in Torres del Paine.
 If people aren’t impressed by a hanging bridge high in the air over a deep gorge, overlooking a massive glacier, then they are just not in our demographic!

 Or, how about a photo of an animal?
 Many environmental nonprofits show animal photos as a shortcut way to tug at the heartstrings.
-I confess that I swoon a bit when I look at this photo of a cute red squirrel who may be helped by the volunteers on our Scottish Highlands Trip, where we are supporting Trees for Life’s rewilding efforts.
+I confess that I swoon a bit when I look at this photo of a cute red squirrel who may be helped by the volunteers on our Scottish Highlands Trip, where our volunteers plant trees to support rewilding.
 Or, we could show some of the really cool photos of sea turtles taken by our volunteers who are working to protect the turtles in the Galapagos Islands.

-But my concern is, we achieve a very large portion of our impact through maintenance projects.
+But my concern is, we achieve much of our impact through maintenance projects.
 I am proud of all the maintenance work we do.
 Yes, I said maintenance.
 And yes, I do know that maintenance is the Rodney Dangerfield of environmental projects.